-Firas Al Badarin, MD, is a Staff Physician in Heart & Vascular Institute at Cleveland Clinic Abu Dhabi.
+Dr. Firas Al Badarin, MD, is a Staff Physician in the Heart and vascular institute at Cleveland Clinic Abu Dhabi.
 Prior to joining Cleveland Clinic Abu Dhabi, Dr. Al Badarin was an Invasive Cardiologist at Prairie Heart Institute of Southern Illinois.

 During his training, Dr. Al Badarin developed special interest in various non-invasive imaging modalities, especially radionuclide cardiac imaging ‘AKA nuclear cardiology’, including Positron Emission Tomography (PET), Cardiac Computed Tomographic Angiography (CCTA).
 He also became particularly passionate about understanding how different imaging technologies can be used to improve the efficiency of care for patients suspected to have coronary artery disease.
 He has published several peer-reviewed articles on how information from non-invasive imaging can be used to optimize outcomes and quality of life for patients.

 Dr. Al Badarin resides in Abu Dhabi with his wife and 2 boys.
 He enjoys spending time with his family on activities, including swimming, playing soccer and biking.
-During his down time, he likes to play tennis or read books on self-improvement and meteorology.
+During his free time, he likes to play tennis and read books on self-improvement and meteorology.